-Pursuing SSDI Benefits
+How To Pursue SSDI Benefits

 Social Security Disability Insurance (SSDI) exists to provide benefits to those unable to work because of a health condition or disability.
 Unfortunately, benefits can be difficult to obtain, due to the complexity of the application process and the strict guidelines for qualification.

 At Hilado Law, PLLC, in Orlando, we have provided advocacy services to the injured and disabled since 1993.
 We can guide you through the SSDI application process and help you with case appeals if necessary.
 We understand how frustrating it is to be disabled and have to deal with bureaucratic procedures.

 The Social Security Administration judges the eligibility of applicants by using detailed criteria.
 They look at how your functional capacity is affected by your health condition or injury, and if you can do another type of work based on your education and your functional ability.

-Call Today For Help
+Contact Us Today For Help